 For young adults 18-22: Students will participate in a 2-3 day life skill/coaching seminar.
 With the assistance of instructors, they will create a positive plan for transitioning back to their everyday life and the direction they want their life to take.

-Intercept is the recipient of the Society for Adolescent Medicine's 2009 Hillary E.C.
+Outward Bound for Struggling Teens & Young Adults is the recipient of the Society for Adolescent Medicine's 2009 Hillary E.C.
 Millar Award for Innovative Approaches to Adolescent Health Care, cited for working with challenging teens in such a positive manner that ultimately affects their health as it is directed at positive developmental milestones and well-being.

 We fully understand that your teen may not be highly motivated to come here.
 We do, however, require that they agree to participate and follow our rules.